AriFordsham/GHCWiki/explicit-call-stack/implicit-locations.md

 ## Implementation Details

-These notes are based on the proposed implementation at [ https://phabricator.haskell.org/D578](https://phabricator.haskell.org/D578).
+These notes are based on the updated implementation at [ https://phabricator.haskell.org/D1422](https://phabricator.haskell.org/D1422).

+- The major difference between the current implementation and the initial proposal is in the handling of bare occurrences of `?location :: Location`.
+Instead of solving such occurrences for the current source location, we treat them as regular implicit parameters and resolve them to the binding in the context (if there is no binder we default the occurrence to the empty call-stack).
+Constraints that arise from a function call are solved as above, by pushing the current call-site onto the stack in the context.

 - We add a two new datatypes to `base`:

-  1. `GHC.SrcLoc.SrcLoc`, a single source location including package/module/file names and a source span, and
+  1. `GHC.Stack.SrcLoc`, a single source location including package/module/file names and a source span, and
   1. `GHC.Stack.CallStack`, a `[(String, SrcLoc)]`s.
 The `String` always corresponds to the name of the function that was called, and the list is sorted by most recent call.
-Furthermore, GHC guarantees that the list will never be empty (we'll always have the location where the `CallStack` IP was used).

->
-> Both datatypes are currently kept abstract so only GHC can create new values.
-I think this is the "right" thing to do as it makes the types more trustworthy, but perhaps there's a good argument for allowing users to update `SrcLoc`s and `CallStack`s.
+> `CallStack` is kept abstract so that we may experiment with extensions to the system, for example the call-stack "grooming" functionality described in the next section.

 - GHC ignores the name of an implicit CallStack parameter, e.g.